zopyx/print-css-rocks/web/content/showcases.rst

 Invoice
 ---------

-An example invoice with repeating header and footer section
+An example invoice with repeating header and footer section.

 .. raw::  html